Crypto-Shroom/PigeonCall/README.md

-# PigeonCall
+# PigeonCall - 📢 Twitter Engagement Bot
-PigeonCall is an AI-driven Twitter bot that engages with tweets, posts insightful content, and interacts with trending discussions in crypto, politics, and cybersecurity.
+PigeonCall is an AI-driven Twitter bot that engages with tweets, posts insightful content, and interacts with trending discussions in chosen topics.
 It uses GrokAI for tweet discovery, TogetherAI for responses, and includes smart rate-limit handling for seamless automation. 🚀

-📢 Twitter Engagement Bot
-Automated AI-driven Twitter bot for engaging with tweets and posting content using GrokAI & TogetherAI.
+GrokAI API credits are needed, but if you are using the FREE twitter API you are limited to 500 Posts a month (and 17 a day).
+This means that 5$ of credits will be enough for a month minimum.

-📌 Features
+#📌 Features
 ✔ Engages with tweets in the crypto, political, and cybersecurity space ✔ Finds trending topics and posts tweets accordingly
 ✔ Ensures replies actually reply to the intended tweet & mentions the user